sammyd/sammyd.github.com/_posts/2012-09-29-a-faster-array-in-objective-c.markdown

 title: "A faster array in objective-c"
 date: 2012-09-29 15:50
 comments: true
-categories: [obj-c, computer vision, iOS]
+tags: [obj-c, computer vision, iOS]
 ---

 This post was originally planned to be about how I've adapted the pointer